 Plan a Lebanese Feast for Your Next Dinner Party

-It's the smallest country in the Middle East, but Lebanon packs a powerful culinary punch.
-Located on the coastline of the Mediterranean Sea, it's a perfect example of the type of delicious, nourishing and healthy foods being promoted by those who follow the popular Mediterranean Diet.
+Located on the coastline of the Mediterranean Sea, Lebanon may be the smallest country in the Middle East, but it packs a powerful culinary punch.
+Lebanese food is the perfect example of the type of delicious, nourishing and healthy foods being promoted by those who follow the popular Mediterranean Diet.

 Is Lebanese cuisine the next big thing?
 According to Maeve Webster, president of Menu Matters, a consultancy focused on helping the food industry understand trends, "It's a cuisine that carries a well-deserved healthy halo, because it uses any type of fat sparingly, has a very small presence of red meat (and then usually healthier and more sustainable choices like lamb or goat) and relies far more heavily on lean protein (particularly chicken), as well as plant-based proteins.
 It's a cuisine that fits well with produce-focused culinary innovation."